influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/introduction/install.md

 The system has internal defaults for every configuration file setting.
 View the default configuration settings with the `influxd config` command.

+> **Note:** If InfluxDB is being deployed on a publicly accessible endpoint, we strongly recommend authentication be enabled.
+Otherwise the data will be publicly available to any unauthenticated user.
+The default settings do **NOT** enable authentication and authorization.
+Further authentication and authorization should not be solely relied upon to prevent access and protect data from malicious actors.
+If additional security or compliance features are desired, InfluxDB should be run behind a third-party service.
+Review [Authentication and authorization](/administration/authentication_and_authorization/) settings.

 Most of the settings in the local configuration file (`/etc/influxdb/influxdb.conf`) are commented out; all commented-out settings will be determined by the internal defaults.